Trigger warning: rape and sexual violence

 We can hashtag #MeToo all we want.
 We can tell our stories, we can stand in solidarity with one another.
 But ultimately, we are often punished by the same systems we turn to for protection.
 Title IX, a provision that deals with the way colleges must handle sexual assault cases, failed me.
 It failed Anna and other women at Notre Dame, one of whom committed suicide; it failed women at Brigham Young.
 Women who report to human resources face loss of their jobs, being branded troublemakers, and workplace retaliation.
 “My career was a victim,” Time reports one of Cosby’s accusers saying in a press conference.
 “You know that you’re just one person going up against a machine,” says Huddy, of her accusations against Fox News anchor O’Reilly, according to CNN.

 Would I have gotten into another graduate school, would I have written better applications if I hadn’t been dealing with the aftermath of a rape?
 I’ll never know.
-But I know this: countless women suffer in silence the ramifications of an assault that not only stole their lives, but their careers.
+But I know this: countless women suffer in silence the ramifications of an assault that not only stole their lives but also stole their careers.
 Their dreams.
 Their prospects.
 All because they had the courage to report it.